jpweiser/ObScene/README.md

 which must be specified at the terminal when executing the program.
 For .mtl files associated with some .obj files, it is assumed by the program that both files are in the same directory.
 Correct relative filepaths to control files must be provided, and similarly with .obj files.
-This program should be accompanied by two directories, controlFiles and objFiles, which are ready for demonstration purposes.
+An example of this structure should accompany the program.

 --------------------------------------------------------------------------------
 ================================================================================